Illiberal democracy

-An illiberal democracy is a governing system that "hides its nondemocratic practices behind formally democratic institutions and procedures".
+An illiberal democracy is a non-democratic governing system that "hides its practices behind formally democratic institutions and procedures."
 While there is no universal consensus on its precise definition, the term broadly describes governments that present themselves as liberal democracies while subtly suppressing opposing views.
-It is heavily debated on whether it is as it maintains electoral democracy while employing state power for largely nationalistic, anti-minority, and anti-freedom purposes, often under the leadership of dominant figures and their close associates.
+It has been described by researchers as a 21st-century form of fascism, maintaining electoral democracy while employing state power for largely nationalistic, anti-minority, and anti-freedom purposes, often under the leadership of dominant figures and their close associates.

 The rulers of an illiberal democracy may disregard, circumvent, or undermine constitutional limits on their power.
 Whereas liberal democracies safeguard individual rights and freedoms, illiberal democracies may fail to do so, or such rights may be significantly restricted or gradually eroded.
 Elections in an illiberal democracy are often manipulated, rigged, or lopsided, whether overtly or subtly, legitimising and consolidating the incumbent rather than genuinely choosing the country's leaders and policies.
 Illiberalism rejects rational discourse, instead promoting intolerance, fear of difference, the cult of force, discipline, and moral authority.
 Illiberal constitutions are generally anti-pluralist and anti-institutionalist.

 Some scholars have challenged the view that illiberal democracies are genuine democracies, contending that liberal principles and democracy are inseparable and that elections cannot be considered free and fair without freedom of the press and speech.
 Other theorists contend that classifying illiberal democracy as democratic is overly sympathetic to such regimes, and therefore prefer terms such as electoral authoritarianism, competitive authoritarianism, or soft authoritarianism.
-It is also seen as a type of a defective democracy.

 Origin and usage of the term

 Antiquity to the 20th century

 Elements of illiberalism date back to Plato's embrace of an illiberal social order, with democracy viewed as inferior to monarchy and aristocracy.
 Since antiquity, the terms liberal and illiberal lacked any connection with democracy and political government until the French Revolution, and were instead used to describe the noble or ignoble personal qualities of individuals.
-In the eighteenth century, liberal came to be viewed as character traits of an enlightened gentleman, associated with reasonableness, politeness, open-mindedness, and tolerance; whereas illberal was described as being ungenerous, mean, narrow-minded, bigoted, and offensive.
+In the eighteenth century, liberal came to be viewed as character traits of an enlightened gentleman, associated with reasonableness, politeness, open-mindedness, and tolerance; whereas illiberal was described as being ungenerous, mean, narrow-minded, bigoted, and offensive.
 For example, Lord Chesterfield wrote: "Whenever you write Latin, remember that every word or phrase which you make use of, but cannot find in Caesar, Cicero, Livy, Horace, Virgil; and Ovid, is bad, illiberal Latin."
 By the 20th century, liberalism was primary viewed in a European context, eventually becoming Americanized and associated with liberal democracy.
-While totalitarian regimes during the 1930's and 1940's criticized liberalism, they did not embrace the label of "illiberal democracy" partly due to its prior negative connotations, although anti-totalitarian critics soon came to use the term.
+While totalitarian regimes during the 1930s and 1940s criticized liberalism, they did not embrace the label of "illiberal democracy," partly due to its prior negative connotations, although anti-totalitarian critics soon came to use the term.